turbot/tailpipe-docs/docs/learn.md

 ## Configure data collection

 Tailpipe uses HCL configuration files to define what data to collect.
 You will need to define a [connection](/docs/manage/connection) that governs how Tailpipe accesses logs.
+For example:

 ```
-connection "aws" "sample" {
+connection "aws" "admin" {
   profile = "SSO-Admin-605...13981"
 }
 ```

-Tailpipe can use the default AWS credentials from your credential file and/or environment variables; if you can run `aws ls s3`, for example, then you should be able to run the examples.
+Tailpipe can use the default AWS credentials from your credential file and/or environment variables; if you can run `aws ls s3`, for example, then you should be able to collect CloudTrail logs.
 The AWS plugin [documentation](https://hub.tailpipe.io/plugins/turbot/aws) describes other access patterns.

 You will also need to define a [partition](/docs/manage/partition) which refers to a plugin-defined table (*aws_cloudtrail_log*) that describes the data found in each line of a Cloudtrail log, and a [source](/docs/manage/source) that governs how Tailpipe acquires the data that populates the partition.
-Tailpipe knows the structure of a bucket that contains Cloudtrail logs so you only need to specify the bucket name.
+Tailpipe knows the structure of a bucket that contains Cloudtrail logs so you only need to specify the bucket name:

 ```
-partition "aws_cloudtrail_log" "sample" {
+partition "aws_cloudtrail_log" "prod" {
   source "aws_s3_bucket" {
-    connection = connection.aws.dev
+    connection = connection.aws.admin
     bucket     = "aws-cloudtrail-logs-6054...81-fe67"
   }
 }